JP Morgan slashes price target on Teva Pharmaceutical Industries Limited [TEVA] – find out why.

 JP Morgan have made an estimate for Teva Pharmaceutical Industries Limited shares, keeping their opinion on the stock as Underweight, with their previous recommendation back on November 14, 2022.
 The new note on the price target was released on November 04, 2022, representing the official price target for Teva Pharmaceutical Industries Limited stock.
 Previously, the target price had yet another raise to $10, while Jefferies analysts kept a Buy rating on TEVA stock.
 On August 05, 2022, analysts increased their price target for TEVA shares from 10 to 13.

-Teva Pharmaceutical Industries Limited [TEVA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.44.
-With this latest performance, TEVA shares gained by 3.99% in over the last four-week period, additionally plugging by 15.59% over the last 6 months – not to mention a rise of 15.44% in the past year of trading.
+Teva Pharmaceutical Industries Limited [TEVA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 12.63.
+With this latest performance, TEVA shares gained by 23.04% in over the last four-week period, additionally plugging by 41.40% over the last 6 months – not to mention a rise of 26.75% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Teva Pharmaceutical Industries Limited [TEVA] shares currently have an operating margin of +19.36 and a Gross Margin at +47.10.
 Teva Pharmaceutical Industries Limited’s Net Margin is presently recorded at +2.63.